 6. An Ideal Selection To Dress Up Any Event

 When looking to decorate an event, picking fresh flowers is typically a popular choice.
-However, the main problem with decorating with live flowers is that one must begin the decorations daily because live flowers are incredibly delicate once they have been picked or cut.
+However, the main problem with decorating with live flowers is that one must begin the decorations daily because they are incredibly delicate once picked or cut.

 7. Needs For Cooking and Cleaning

-Unique Candle Making: Make candles at home with passion?
-Dried flowers are a simple addition that you can use in your mould.
-Even if you don't make candles, you can still decorate the outside of the candles with dried flowers.
+Make candles at home with passion.
+Dried flowers are a simple addition to your mould.
+Even if you don't make candles, you can still decorate the outside with dried flowers.

-All you have to do is lay some wax paper on top of some crushed dried flowers.
-Before rolling the candle, the flowers must then be covered with a small amount of melted wax.
-When these candles are lit again, they will release a lovely fragrance that will linger for a while.
+All you have to do is lay wax paper on top of crushed dried flowers.
+Before rolling the candle, the flowers must be covered with a small amount of melted wax.
+When these candles are lit again, they release a lovely fragrance that lingers.